 There are two ways you can tell if your photo has underexposed parts: by looking at the histogram and checking the brightness levels in

 Underexposure is something that happens when the image sensor in a camera is exposed to less light than it was designed for.

 This can happen because you are using a smaller aperture (a hole in the lens), or because your shutter speed is too slow.
 It can also be caused by shooting on an overcast day when there’s not enough light available to take a good photo.

 – Use higher ISO settings to compensate for low light levels; this will require more noise reduction post-processing though.

 – Add flash from off-camera or reflector positioned close to the subject and bounce off wall or ceiling as needed so that subject isn’t backlit but still has a catch

 Underexposure is a term in photography that refers to too little light being captured on the film or digital sensor.
 This can lead to a lack of contrast, detail, and an overall flat image.

-Correcting an underexposed photo is often done by brightening the shot with editing software such as Photoshop or Lightroom.
+Correcting an underexposed photo is often done by brightening the shot with editing software such as

 There are also many camera settings that you can adjust to set your desired exposure, including shutter speed.

 You may be asking yourself “what does this have to do with me?”.